Summary

 Physical Vacant Possession

 Physical vacant possession requires the vendor to remove all goods not included in the sale from the property prior to completion.
-It must be empty of chattels (moveable objects such as furniture, picture, boxes and rubbish) and no-one else must have the right to occupy or possess it.
+It must be empty of chattels (moveable objects such as furniture, pictures, boxes and rubbish) and no one else must have the right to occupy or possess it.

 There is also an additional contractual obligation for vendors to leave premises in a reasonably clean condition.
 A vendor must maintain the condition between exchange and settlement.
 This includes not damaging the property and taking reasonable care to preserve it in the condition it was in at the date of the Contract.
 It is the vendor’s responsibility to clean up the premises prior to passing it over to the purchaser.